masonr/yet-another-bench-script/README.md

 * **fio** - the most comprehensive I/O testing software available, fio grants the ability to evaluate disk performance in a variety of methods with a variety of options.
 Four random read and write fio disk tests are conducted as part of this script with 4k, 64k, 512k, and 1m block sizes.
 The tests are designed to evaluate disk throughput in near-real world (using random) scenarios with a 50/50 split (50% reads and 50% writes per test).
 * **iperf3** - the industry standard for testing download and upload speeds to various locations.
 This script utilizes iperf3 with 8 parallel threads and tests both download and upload speeds.
 If an iperf server is busy after 10 tries, the speed test for that location/direction is skipped.
-* **Geekbench 5** - Geekbench is a benchmarking program that measures system performance, which is widely used in the tech community.
+* **Geekbench** - Geekbench is a benchmarking program that measures system performance, which is widely used in the tech community.
 The web URL is displayed to be able to see complete test and individual benchmark results and allow comparison to other geekbench'd systems.
-The claim URL to add the Geekbench 5 result to your Geekbench profile is written to a file in the directory that this script is executed from.
-You can run a Geekbench 4 test, instead of v5, by using the "-4" flag.
+The claim URL to add the Geekbench result to your Geekbench profile is written to a file in the directory that this script is executed from.
+By default, Geekbench 5 is the only Geekbench test performed, however, Geekbench 4 can also be toggled on by passing the appropriate flag.

 ### Security Notice

 This script relies on external binaries in order to complete the performance tests.
 The network (iperf3) and disk (fio) tests use binaries that are compiled by myself utilizing a [Holy Build Box](https://github.com/phusion/holy-build-box) compiliation environment to ensure binary portability.
 The reasons for doing this include ensuring standardized (parsable) output, allowing support of both 32-bit and 64-bit architectures, bypassing the need for prerequisites to be compiled and/or installed, among other reasons.
-For the system test, a Geekbench 4 tarball is downloaded, extracted, and the resulting binary is run.
+For the system test, a Geekbench tarball is downloaded, extracted, and the resulting binary is run.
 Use this script at your own risk as you would with any script publicly available on the net.
 Additional information regarding the binaries, including compilation notes and steps, can be found in the bin directory's [README page](bin/README.md).

 ## Example Output